telerik/kendo-ui-core/docs/php/widgets/treelist/overview.md

 ---
 title: Overview
+page_title: Overview | TreeList PHP Class
-page_title: How to use the TreeList PHP class, server-side wrapper for Kendo UI TreeList widget
+description: "Get started with the TreeList PHP class in Kendo UI."
-description: Learn how to bind Kendo UI TreeList for PHP, handle Kendo UI TreeList Events, access an existing treelist.
+slug: overview_treelist_uiforphp
+position: 1
 ---

-# TreeList
+# TreeList PHP Class Overview

-The Kendo TreeList for PHP is a server-side wrapper for the [Kendo UI TreeList](/api/web/treelist) widget.
+The Kendo UI TreeList for PHP is a server-side wrapper for the [Kendo UI TreeList](/api/javascript/ui/editor) widget.

 ## Getting Started

+### The Basics

-There are three ways to bind Kendo TreeList for PHP:
+There are three ways to bind a Kendo UI TreeList for PHP:

-* [local](/php/widgets/treelist/local-data-binding) - the treelist is bound to PHP array
+* [Locally](/api/php/Kendo/UI/TreeList#methods-dataBinding)&mdash;Local binding binds the TreeList to a PHP array.
-* [remote loading of all items](/php/widgets/treelist/index) - the treelist makes a single AJAX request that fetches all elements and is bound to JSON result
+* [Remotely, loading all items](/api/php/Kendo/UI/TreeList#methods-dataBinding)&mdash;During the remote loading of all items the TreeList makes a single AJAX request that fetches all elements, and is bound to the JSON result.
-* [remote loading on demand](/php/widgets/treelist/remote-data-binding) - the treelist makes AJAX requests when the user expands an item and is bound to JSON result
+* [Remotely, loading on demand](/api/php/Kendo/UI/TreeList#methods-dataBinding)&mdash;During the remote loading on demand the TreeList makes AJAX requests when the user expands an item, and is bound to the JSON result.

-Here is how to configure the treelist for local binding:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI TreeList for PHP for local binding.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create an array which to which the treelist will be bound to
+**Step 2** Create an array to which the [TreeList](/api/php/Kendo/UI/TreeList) will be bound to.

+###### Example

         <?php
         $data = array(